Nuitka/Nuitka/Developer_Manual.rst

    --no-python3.8        Do not use Python 3.8 even if available on the system.
                          Default is False.
    --no-python3.9        Do not use Python 3.9 even if available on the system.
                          Default is False.
+   --no-python3.10       Do not use Python 3.10 even if available on the system.
+                         Default is False.
    --coverage            Make a coverage analysis, that does not really check.
                          Default is False.